Beyond batteries and propulsion, here's how big EVs can offer a long highway range

 Reducing a car's coefficient of drag (Cd) means less aerodynamic drag at speed, which in turn means the car requires significantly less energy to push itself through the onrush of air at higher speeds.
 With less energy needed to propel a car a given distance, it can go farther on the same battery pack than a same-size car of the with a higher Cd.

-The Cd is determined by a car's effective frontal area, or the area it presents to the oncoming air.
-Note that the effective frontal area can be different from the actual frontal area, meaning measurement of the front of the vehicle.

-A car with a Cd of 1.0 has an effective frontal area that matches its actual frontal area.
-But most production vehicles today have lower Cds, indicating the importance of the wind tunnel in the modern auto industry—as it should be.
+Note that the effective frontal area can be different from the actual frontal area.
+A car with a Cd of 1.0 has an effective frontal area that matches its actual frontal area, but most production vehicles today have coefficients well under 0.50, indicating the importance of the wind tunnel in the modern auto industry—as it should be.

 2020 Tesla Model X

 The coefficient of drag can make the effective aerodynamic resistance of a large car no worse—or perhaps better than—a very small one.
-As noted in the video, a Tesla Model X has a lower Cd than a tiny Lotus Elise two-seat sports car, meaning more energy is required to push the Lotus through the air than the seven-seat Tesla SUV.
+As noted in the video, a Tesla Model X has a lower Cd than a tiny Lotus Elise two-seat sports car.
+Once frontal area is considered in the calculation, more energy is required to push the Lotus through the air than the seven-seat Tesla SUV.

 It's not, of course, considering rolling resistance, which rises with weight, and the physics of accelerating, climbing hills, and merely maintaining speed.
 But aerodynamic drag can factor in as roughly half of the overall energy demands of highway driving.